borisweb2020/C_Projects/README.md

 ## Pointers:
 - `pointer_intro.c` - describes basic pointers concepts: creation, manipulation and pointer arithmetic
 - `maxmin.c` - finds *max* and *min* out of 3 integer numbers and displays them on the screen
+- `squaring.c` - receives an array of integers via *stdin*, squares them and outputs the result to *stdout*